-Amazon has launched a new fitness tracker and expanded its Halo ecosystem offering.
+Amazon had recently announced a new fitness tracker and expanded its Halo ecosystem offering.
 Unlike its first attempt, the $80 Halo View comes packing a display.
 The overall design, however, is rather uninspiring.
+The device is up for re-order now at $30 off ahead of the December 9th release.

 This seems to be the retail giant’s answer to the likes of Fitbit activity devices.
 Something for the masses, that dishes out basic health and fitness data and doesn’t break the bank.